 We have high expectations of our pupils and we are all committed to doing everything needed to ensure that each child succeeds which is why we set aside curriculum time every day and dedicate it to reading.

 The central purpose of the Bolingbroke Academy reading group programme is to ensure that all pupils read for pleasure and develop a lifelong love of reading.
-We want every pupil to be in line with or above their chronological reading age, reading for pleasure and fully accessing the curriculum without literacy barriers.
+We want every pupils’ reading age to in line with or above their actual age so they can fully access the curriculum without literacy barriers.

 We understand that many pupils start their secondary education having encountered a number of barriers to reading for pleasure.
 For example, pupils have had no experience of enjoying books; their interactions with books have been negative due to reading difficulties or poor book choice and reading is not given status in the family or with immediate peers.